 - Are looking for stability – Long-term leases are ideal for tenants wanting to firmly establish themselves in a specific location.
 A long-term lease also gives the tenant peace of mind in knowing what their living arrangements will be for the duration of the lease.
 It also protects the tenant from having to move if the premises are sold or if lease renewal is not an option.

 - Make long-term financial plans – Long-term leases allow you to calculate your rental expenses over the long-term and make proper provisions.
-When it comes to fixed-term leases, a rental adjustment is only allowed at the end of the lease when you renew, so you know exactly how and when to budget for any upcoming increases.

 - Enjoy flexibility – Tenants may find that landlords offering long-term leases are more willing to compromise on other lease terms like a rent-free period, renovations, or a sub-lease option.